Moxibyte/Anthragon/README.md

 # anthragon
-Modern Cross Platform C++ UI library
+Anthragon is a modern and cross platform C++ GUI library